Our School Rules and Regulations

 4.3 Students who need to stay in school after curriculum hours must not leave the school for lunch or for other reasons without approval from the teacher concerned.

 4.4 A student can only leave the school in the event of an emergency when he/she is accompanied by a parent/guardian who will pick him/her up only from the General Office.
-The parent/guardian must also sign him/her out in the General Office.5.
-Absence from School
+The parent/guardian must also sign him/her out in the General Office.

 5.1 A student who is absent from school must submit a Letter of Excuse or Medical Certificate to the Form Teacher upon return.

-6.1 The use of personal mobile communication devices, e.g. mobile phones and smart watches, by students anywhere in the school is strictly forbidden.
-The school reserves the right to confiscate these devices when they are being used at an inappropriate time and place.
+6.1 The use of any communication or smart devices, e.g. mobile phones, smartphones and smartwatches, by students anywhere in the school is strictly forbidden (except for the POSB Smart Buddy Watch) during school hours including recess, CCAs and any after-school programmes.
+The school reserves the right to withhold these devices when they are being used at an inappropriate time and place.

-6.2 Students are not allowed to bring any electronic related devices such as portable music/video players, cameras, VCDs, DVDs, and CDs to school.
+6.5 Students are not allowed to bring any electronic related devices such as cameras and electronic storage devices to school.

-6.4 Students are not allowed to bring electronic games, card-games, balls, sporting equipment or toys to school.
+6.6 Students are not allowed to bring electronic games, card games, balls, sporting equipment or toys to school.

-6.5 Students are not allowed to have in their possession any illegal items such as cigarettes, weapons or weapon-like items that can be used or intended to be used to cause harm to self and others.
-Possession of such items is a serious offence.
-Disciplinary actions will be taken against offenders and these may include caning and/ or suspension. -
+6.9 Students are not allowed to have in their possession any illegal items such as, but not limited to, tobacco products, e.g. cigarettes or vapes, weapons or weapon-like items that can be used or intended to be used to cause harm to self and others.
+Students should also not bring personal scissors or penknives to school.
+The school will provide these items when required for lessons.
+Possession of the abovementioned items is a serious offence.
+Disciplinary actions will be taken against offenders, and these may include caning and/or suspension.

 1.Attire and Appearance